Cubie87/cubie87.github.io/posts/2024-a1708/repair.md

 ## Thermal Diagnosis

-I borrowed a lab power supply from work, and started injecting voltage at the C7050 solder pads (I destroyed the capacitor C7050, hoping it's still works).
+I borrowed a lab power supply from work, and started injecting voltage at the C7050 solder pads (I destroyed the capacitor C7050, hoping the voltage bus still works).

 Starting at 1V and checking all the capacitors connected to `PPVBAT_G3H_CHGR_REG`, nothing seemed warm.
 Moving onto `PPBUS_G3H`, nothing appeared warm either, so I upped the voltage to 1.7V.
 Feeling around the board, the C6465 Capacitor was extremely hot to the touch, so much so that I felt the need to run my finger under cold water in case it burnt.